-Are Soft pastels, Oil Pastels or Crayons Better?
+Are Soft pastels, Oil Pastels, or Crayons Better?

 Oil pastels are better to use than crayons for many of the reasons shown above.

-However, if you are comparing soft pastels to oil pastels it’s my view that it’s more a matter for personal taste, artist style, and creation, then if one is better than the other.
+However, if you are comparing soft pastels to oil pastels it’s my view that it’s more a matter of personal taste, artist style, and creation, then if one is better than the other.
 I’d say to try both and see which you prefer.
-It might be that you prefer each for different types of art.
+It might be that you prefer each type for different types of art.

 There are quite a few differences in the makeup and use of these two.